-Per ERCOT and CenterPoint Energy outage reporting requirements, planned outages on circuit breakers, transmission lines and autotransformers rated 60kV and higher must be submitted to the ERCOT Outage Coordinators by the CenterPoint Energy Real Time Operations Outage Coordinator.
+Per ERCOT and CNP outage reporting requirements, planned outages on circuit breakers, transmission lines, and autotransformers that are rated 60 kV and higher must be submitted to the ERCOT Outage Coordinator by the CNP RTO Outage Coordinator.

-Per ERCOT Protocols, planned outages on ERCOT Polled Settlement (EPS) meters and/or the equipment to which they are connected require a 5 day minimum notice.
+Per ERCOT Protocols, planned outages on ERCOT Polled Settlement ("EPS") meters and the equipment to which they are connected require a 5 day minimum notice.
 A 10 calendar-day minimum notice is required for any modifications to approved EPS equipment.